lbryio/lbry.tech/documents/glossary.md

 ### Block Height

-A sequence number of a block in the blockchain.
+The sequence number of a block in the blockchain.
 Height 0 refers to the *genesis block*.
 Several blocks may share the same height (see *Orphan*), but only one of them belongs to the *main chain*.
 Block height is used in *Lock time*.

 ### Blockchain